 - Eat small, low-carb meals.

-Your doctor also might recommend drinking one or two strong cups of caffeinated coffee or tea with breakfast. ingDon't drink caffeinated products throughout the day because you will become less sensitive to the effects of caffeine.
+- Your doctor also might recommend drinking one or two strong cups of caffeinated coffee or tea with breakfast.
+Drinking caffeinated products throughout the day will cause you to become less sensitive to the effects of caffeine, so moderation is recommended.